 How to choose the right wireless communication protocol for your Arduino project?

-- Power consumption plays an important role in choosing wireless protocol `
+- Power consumption plays a vital role in choosing wireless protocols.

 - Data transmission speed

 - Range of communication, the distance between the devices

 - Environment factors.

 - The number of devices that can be connected

 Other popular wireless communication methods for an Arduino IoT project

 - Z wave